Orwell Astronomical Society (Ipswich)

 Introduction

 At the end of the 1990s, members of OASI started work on an ambitious project to design and build a large (circa half metre aperture) Dobsonian telescope.
-The intrument was intended to provide enhanced observing opportunities for members of the Society and to mark the onset of the third millennium.
+The aim was to provide a first class instrument for use by members of the Society and to mark the onset of the third millennium.
 Unfortunately, as with many millennial projects, the original timescales were hopelessly optimistic, and first light (with a silvered main mirror) was not achieved until 18 April 2005!
-This page summarises the construction of the telescope.
+This page summarises the progress of the project.

 1999: Genesis Of The Project